mozilla/cbindgen/README.md

 # `cbindgen`

-This project can be used to generate C bindings for rust code.
+This project can be used to generate C bindings for Rust code.
 It is currently being developed to support creating bindings for [WebRender](https://github.com/servo/webrender/).

 ## Use

-`cbindgen path_to_crate > autogen.h`
+`cbindgen crate/ crate/bindings.h`

 ## How it works